Alexander-Research-Labs/Stock-Screener/README.md

 # Layout

-Disclaimer Ai wrote this portion of the codebase.
+Disclaimer: AI wrote this portion of the codebase.

 run_screen.py - entry point, runs the full screen for every symbol in watchlist.json